 Ironically, the M16 is a selective fire assault rifle with a straight line stock, like the FAL, and chambered for an intermediate cartridge, like the original FN FAL.

 FN FAL In Combat

-It is not commonly known, but the FAL was produced in another chambering besides .308 early in its production career, in 1954.
-Venezuela was one of the first purchasers of the FAL, which is not surprising since they had been a major purchaser of the FN SAFN in 7×57.
+It is not commonly known, but the FAL was produced in another chamber besides .308 early in its production career, in 1954.
+Venezuela was one of the first purchasers of the FAL, which is not surprising since they had been major purchasers of the FN SAFN in 7×57.

 However, the Venezuelans had been so pleased with the 7mm rifle cartridge that they ordered their FAL rifles chambered for a 7mm cartridge called the 7×51 (or 7×49, depending on the reference).
 It consisted of a .308 necked down to 7mm, practically identical to the 7mm-08 Remington sporting rifle cartridge introduced 26 years later.

-The FN FAL quickly became the dominant new rifle in Europe and South America, Africa, the Middle East, and much of Asia.
+The FN FAL quickly became the dominant new rifle in Europe, South America, Africa, the Middle East, and much of Asia.
 However, it was then that FN made a significant marketing mistake that would ultimately backfire and cost them a tremendous amount of business.

 However, when the Germans approached the Belgian management of FN to obtain a manufacturing license, it was summarily denied.
 The denial resulted from grudges held against the Germans for the Nazi invasion and occupation of Belgium.

 The Germans began to look for other options and decided to go with the Spanish CETME rifle, based on German designs brought to Spain by refugees of the Nazi arms industry.
 The West German government quickly obtained permission to manufacture and market the CETME rifle and soon had it in production by Rheinmetall and Heckler & Koch (HK) as the Gewehr 3 or G3.